 With just half a day on your hands, any event centers in Boulder or Denver are surely not your ideal places.
 Yet make an exception for Rembrandt Yard Art Gallery and Event Center.

 The best thing, you don’t even need to walk inside.
 (This certainly saves more time for Denver adventures you’ve planned for later.)
 Just walk around and read aspiring quotes adorning white walls of the building.
 This activity takes just a few minutes.
 The pleasure it brings is undeniable.

 Boulder Dushanbe Teahouse

-Striking facade sets the Boulder Dushanbe Teahouse apart from other cafes in the city.
+Striking facade sets the Boulder Dushanbe Teahouse apart from any other cafes in the city.
 One of the must-see places to visit during your half-day trip to Boulder, the place is tucked along Boulder Creek.
 The building is the closest you can get to its Tajikistan sister city of Dushanbe.
-In fact, Tajik artisans handcrafted the walls of the future teahouse and shipped them to Boulder where they was assembled.
+In fact, Tajik artisans handcrafted the walls of the future teahouse and shipped them to Boulder where the structure was assembled.

 Highlights of Boulder in One (Half) Day: Map

 What to Do in Denver: Landmarks to Explore in Half or Full Day